FunnelKit

 https://www.yourwoostore.com/checkout/?add-to-cart=722&quantity=3

-Grab the ID of your grouped product from the products page and then add that ID to the direct checkout URL.
+Grab the ID of your grouped product from the products page, then add it to the direct checkout URL.
 It's as simple as that.

 For example, a grouped product’s ID is 728.
 If you want to create a direct checkout URL, then it will look something like this: